Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Subband Processing with Parallel GFDNs

 \section{Subband Processing with Parallel GFDNs}

 To modulate the EDC amplitudes, we can process each frequency band with a separate DiffGFDN with source and receiver gains instead of using a single DiffGFDN with source and receiver filters.
 We do this because using source-receiver filters will not yield equivalence between the desired and achieved RIRs (see Sec.~\ref{ssec:rir_synth_cs}).
-Moreover, learning the parameters of frequency-sampled, differentiable IIR filters using deep learning presents several challenges.
-Depending on the chosen filter design and activation functions, the parameter space can be either overly large or too constrained \cite{colonel2022direct, hayes2024review}.
+Moreover, learning the parameters of frequency-sampled, differentiable IIR filters through deep learning poses several challenges.
+To avoid time-aliasing, longer responses must be evaluated, which can increase training time \cite{hayes2024review}.
+The estimated coefficients must be constrained to ensure stability \cite{lee2022differentiable, kuznetsov2020differentiable}, which can increase the roughness of the loss landscape, requiring smoothing techniques and fine tuning.
+In addition, higher-order filters require deeper MLPs to learn their parameters \cite{colonel2022direct}.
+Therefore, we prefer to process each frequency band separately to simplify the loss landscape and reduce overall complexity.

 In \cite{lee2022differentiable}, the authors learned the parameters of differentiable parametric equalisers (PEQs) that consist of a cascade of biquad filters parametrised as SVFs.
 We tried a similar parameterisation, and fixed the centre frequencies of the PEQs at octave bands, and attempted to learn the resonance and command gains of each biquad with the MLP.
-This resulted in large EDC errors in lower frequencies.
+This resulted in large EDC errors in lower frequencies (demonstrated in Sec.~\ref{ssec:ablation}).
 Therefore, we propose an alternate architecture where each frequency band of a signal is processed with a different GFDN, all of whose parameters are frequency-independent.

 For $B$ frequency bands, this results in $B$ GFDNs—each operating with frequency-independent decay characteristics, determined by the common decay time in its respective band.
 The delay line lengths $\bm{m}_k$ and absorption gains $\bm{\gamma}_{k,b}$ are fixed.
 Each network learns a feedback matrix $\mathbf{M}_{k,b}$, input/output gains $\bm{b}_{k,b}$, $\bm{c}_{k,b}$, position-dependent source gains, $\bm{g}_{i,b} = [g_{{i, 1,b}}, \dots, g_{{i, G, b}}]^T \in \mathbb{R}^{G \times 1}$, and receiver gains, $\bm{g}_{o,b} = [g_{{o, 1, b}}, \dots, g_{{o, G_b}}]^T \in \mathbb{R}^{G \times 1}$, for each band.